-Roses Are Red: Art Inspired by Botanical Influences on Human Culture was an exhibit co-created by Ink Dwell and Anjel Van Slyke exploring how plants have shaped our world—and how people have shaped the plant world, over millennia.
+Roses Are Red: Art Inspired by Botanical Influences on Human Culture was an exhibit co-created by Ink Dwell and Crux + Canopy and explores how plants have shaped our world, and how people have shaped the plant world, over millennia.

 The value and impact of botanicals extend far beyond just their visual beauty and each work represents how plants impact a different human sense.

-Through a closed loop vein structure of leaves, co-curator Anjel Van Slyke, Founder of Crux and Canopy, depicts a model ideal for energy efficiency through a delicately hand cut paper installation.
+Through a closed loop vein structure of leaves, co-curator Anjel Van Slyke, founder of Crux + Canopy, depicts a model ideal for energy efficiency through a delicately hand cut paper installation.

 Most of us don’t think of plants as musical organisms, but Dr. Kim Ritman offers evidence that suggests otherwise.
-In this installation, designed by Ink-Dwell and Van Slyke, Dr. Ritman has recorded the sound a banana plant makes as water flows through its veins–much like the noise of a beating heart.
+In this installation, Dr. Ritman has recorded the sound a banana plant makes as water flows through its veins–much like the noise of a beating heart.

-Bradley Skaught, singer, guitarist and songwriter for Oakland-based band The Bye Bye Blackbirds shares a work composed with various acoustic emmissions of plants.
+Bradley Skaught, singer, guitarist and songwriter for Oakland-based band The Bye Bye Blackbirds shares a work composed with various acoustic emissions of plants.

-A scent chandelier, designed by Ink Dwell and Van Slyke is modeled around the basic structure of a scent molecule.
+A scent chandelier is modeled around the basic structure of a scent molecule.

 Illustration by: Hannah Berman, Pie Bird Press